paulfhardy/javascript-challenge/README.md

 * Upon page load, the full data set is loaded and displayed on the page.

+* The date filter field has been implemented as a select option drop down list - to aid the user in easy selection criteria.

 * Data for each column listed here and available in the dataset appears on the page:
 (`date/time`, `city`, `state`, `country`, `shape`, and `comment`)